millisom/GluGuide/SRS.md

 For more details, refer to the [Create Account Use Case](UCCreateAccount.md).

 ### 3.1.2 Logging in / out
-The webapp will provide the possiblity manually log in and out to use the functions.
+The webapp will provide the possiblity to manually log in and out.
+Loggin in is essential to use the functions.

 ### 3.1.3 Edit account
 The user is able to edit the username and password.